Not every small business needs a $500/month data room. Here's what you actually need, how to evaluate it, and which tools make sense at each stage.

 The best data room is the one you actually use properly.
 A $500/month platform you can't configure correctly is worse than a $149/month platform set up well.
 Start with what fits your current deal stage and upgrade if the process demands it.

 For most small businesses, the right answer depends on what you're doing with it.
-If you're tracking pitch decks and running early fundraising, tools like Ellty or Docsend cover the basics.
+If you're tracking pitch decks and running early fundraising, tools like Ellty free plan or Docsend cover the basics.
 For more structured due diligence with NDA gating and audit logs, mid-tier data room plans in the $149-$200/month range are usually the right fit.
 Enterprise providers like Intralinks or Datasite are overkill for most small businesses unless you're running a large M&A deal.

 Virtual data room pricing ranges from free to $1,500+/month depending on features and deal complexity.
 For small businesses, you're typically looking at $0 for basic document tracking, $69-$149/month for small business data room plans, $150-$400/month for SMB M&A use cases, and $500+ per month for enterprise-grade platforms.
 Be cautious of providers who don't publish pricing - that usually means the cost is going to surprise you.